gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 Note:  `store_app_data(tag, file)` and `store_app_data(tag, file, shared?)` usages deprecated.
 Use `write_file` instead.

-Stores the app data associated with the app from the world `/scripts` folder.
+Stores the app data associated with the app from the world `/scripts` folder in nbt form.
 With the `file` parameter saves immediately and with every call to a specific file defined by the `file`, either in app space, or in the scripts shared space if `shared` is true.
 Without `file` parameter, it may take up to 10 seconds for the output file to sync preventing flickering in case this tag changes frequently.
 It will be synced when server closes.